0x41gawor/lupus/docs/data-concept.md

 - send
 - concat
 - remove
 - rename
+- duplicate

-Every action has an InputField.
-Then every Action performs something on this InputField.
+Every action has an InputField and performs something on that InputField, typically resulting in some outputField.
+Each takes its inputField and:
-- send - send it as input to some external block (HTTP or Opa) and save the response in OutputField (with flat or nested strategy)
+- send - sends it as input to some external block (HTTP or Opa) and save the response in OutputField
+- remove - removes it
-- concat - join them to form one OutputField
+- concat - here we have list of InputFields instead of one.
+Action makes one OutputField by concatenating them
-- remove - remove them
+- rename - renames it
-- rename - rename them
+- duplicate - duplicates with new name

 ### Send
 ![](../_img/21.png)